 A few years ago, I stumbled upon an article on a blog (on codersrevolution.com) and sometime later I figured out that there are several YouTube videos about it.
 But, even for something so well known, it had a shocking revelation.
-And it is surprising how well connected it is to the process of your online preparation for CAT.
+And it is surprising how well connected it is to the process of your CAT preparation.

 Can you guess?